rotundasoftware/cartero/README.md

 } );
 ```

-Relying on the hook at run time to find assets also provides several others benefits - it enables cartero to implement cache busting through [fingerprinting](http://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark), and to keep css files separate in dev mode without forcing you to modify your view templates.
+Relying on the hook at run time to find assets, instead of limiting cartero strictly to build time, also provides several others benefits - it enables cartero to implement cache busting through [fingerprinting](http://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark), and to keep css files separate in dev mode without forcing you to modify your view templates.

 ## Packages and parcels